Annalee Newitz: Career

 Newitz became a full-time writer and journalist in 1999 with an invitation to write a weekly column for the Metro Silicon Valley, a column which then ran in various venues for nine years.
-Newitz then served as the culture editor at the San Francisco Bay Guardian from 2000 to 2004.
+Then they served as the culture editor at the San Francisco Bay Guardian from 2000 to 2004.

 Newitz was awarded a Knight Science Journalism Fellowship for 2002 to 2003, supporting them as a research fellow at Massachusetts Institute of Technology.
 From 2004 to 2005 Newitz was a policy analyst for the Electronic Frontier Foundation, and from 2007 to 2009 was on the board of Computer Professionals for Social Responsibility.
-Newitz and Charlie Jane Anders, a Hugo award-winning author and commentator, co-founded Other magazine.
+Newitz and Charlie Jane Anders, a Hugo Award-winning author and commentator, co-founded Other magazine.

 In 2008, Gawker media asked Newitz to start a blog about science and science fiction, dubbed io9, for which Newitz served as editor-in-chief from its founding until 2015 when it merged with Gizmodo, another Gawker media design and technology blog property; Newitz then took on the same leadership of the new venture.
 In November 2015, Newitz left Gawker to join Ars Technica, where Newitz has been employed as tech culture editor since December 2015.
 Newitz is a contributing opinion writer at The New York Times.

 Newitz's first novel, Autonomous, was published in 2017.
-Autonomous won the Lambda Award and was nominated for the Nebula Award and Locus Award in 2018 for best novel.
+Autonomous won the Lambda Literary Award and was nominated for the Nebula Award and Locus Award in 2018 for best novel.